Connecting live AusTender feed…

 All electorates →

 Federal contracts pay for hospitals, roads, defence, IT systems and consultants in every state.
-This map shows where that taxpayer money is landing — built live from AusTender contract notices and ABS population data.
+This map is built from a pilot sample of AusTender contract notices joined to ABS population data.
+It does not represent total federal expenditure in each state — only contracts currently ingested.
+Full coverage is in progress.

 WA$0NT$0SA$0QLD$0NSW$0ACTVIC$0TAS$0